docQodly/docs/docs/language/basics/lang-operators.md

 An operator is a symbol or a group of symbols that you use to check, modify, or combine values.
 You are already familiar with many operators.
 For example, `1 + 2` uses the addition (or plus sign) operator to add two numbers together, and the result is 3.
 Comparison operators, like = or >, let you compare two or more values.

-The Qodly language supports the operators you may already know from other languages like C or JavaScript.
+The QodlyScript language supports the operators you may already know from other languages like C or JavaScript.
 The assignment operator is `=` and the equal to operator is `==`.
-[Basic operators](#basic-operators) such as arithmetic operators (+, -, *, /, %...) and comparison operators (=, >, >=...) can be used with numbers, but also with boolean, text, date, time, pointer, or picture data types.
+[Basic operators](#basic-operators) such as arithmetic operators (+, -, *, /, %...) and comparison operators (=, >, >=...) can be used with numbers, but also with boolean, text, date, time, or picture data types.
 Like JavaScript, the Qodly language supports the concept of [truthy and falsy values](#truthy-and-falsy), which in use in [short-cicrcuit operators](#short-circuit-operators).

 ## Terminology